jialezi/proxy-http/README.md

 # proxy-https

-docker run -d -e proxy <need proxy site> -e host <https://your domian> -e email xx@xxx.xx jialezi/proxy-https
+docker run -d -e proxy < the proxy site> -e host <https://your domian> -e email xx@xxx.xx jialezi/proxy-https

 !:before applying for an SSL certificate, be sure to resolve the domain name record in advance